ZoomLock vs Brazed Fittings.

 HVAC Commercial vs Residential

 The advantage may lean more towards the HVAC commercial and Industrial markets than that of residential.
 The HVAC commercial application provides more opportunities due to longer lengths of piping and the need for more fittings.
 With residential you might have 6 connections, two at the condenser, and two at the evaporator and another two if you’re installing a drier or site glass.
-There are additional advantages to using ZoomLock™ in both market sectors as discussed later.
+There are additional advantages to using the RLS or ZoomLock™ in both market sectors as discussed later.

 Pressure Rating of ZoomLock™ Fittings